How to Use In-Person Events to Improve Your Content Marketing Strategy

 For instance, if you sell men’s hair growth products, you can ask your VIP customers to share their results with prospects at your event and post their results in their social media Stories with a branded hashtag.
 You can also ask your happy customers if they’d like to earn commissions as affiliate marketers to really get the momentum going.

 A great way to encourage attendees to provide social proof is to host events that allow them to test out your products and/or services.
 For instance, if you own a real estate firm, consider offering a free pre-approval quote.
+If you’re a banking company attending a university-wide event, consider educating students on loan repayment tips and showcase your student loan calculator so they can quickly figure out how much they owe and how to effectively plan to pay it off.
 Or, if you run a bakery, consider handing out free cupcakes and cookies.

 After the prospect uses your free service or tries a free product, politely and professionally ask them if they wouldn’t mind giving you a quick two-sentence testimonial, rating, or if they can post about your brand on social media using a dedicated branded hashtag.